bbauska/JS-Animated-Slideshow-JavaScript/README.md

 }
 </pre>

-Save these changes to <span>moveElement.js</span>.
-Reload <span>list.html</span> to see the difference.
+<p>Save these changes to <span>moveElement.js</span>.
+Reload <span>list.html</span> to see
+the difference.</p>

 ![](./images/image011.png){width="4.0in" height="3.1889949693788275in"}

-The animation now feels much smoother and snappier.
-When you first hover over a link, the image jumps quite a distance.
-As the image approaches its final destination, it <span>"eases"</span> into place.
+<p>The animation now feels much smoother and snappier.
+When you first hover
+over a link, the image jumps quite a distance.
+As the image approaches its final destination, it <span>"eases"</span> into place.</p>

-The markup, the CSS, and the JavaScript all come together to create this slideshow effect.
-Everything is working fine, but there's always room for some small tweaks.
+<p>The markup, the CSS, and the JavaScript all come together to create this
+slideshow effect.
+Everything is working fine, but there's always room for some small tweaks.</p>

 <h4>Adding a safety check</h4>

-The <span>moveElement</span> function is working really well now.
-There's just one thing that bothers me.
-There is an assumption being made near the start of the function:
+<p>The <span>moveElement</span> function is working really well now.
+There's just
+one thing that bothers me.
+There is an assumption being made near the start of the function:</p>

 <pre>
 var xpos = parseInt(elem.style.left);
 var ypos = parseInt(elem.style.top);
 </pre>

-It's assuming that the element <span>elem</span> has a left style property and a top style property.
+<p>It's assuming that the element <span>elem</span> has a left style property and a top style property.
-We should really check to make sure that this is the case.
+We should really check to make sure that this is the case.</p>

-If the left or top properties haven't been set, we have a couple of options.
-We could simply exit the function there and then:
+<p>If the left or top properties haven't been set, we have a couple of options.
+We could simply exit
+the function there and then:</p>

 <pre>
 if (!elem.style.left &#124;&#124; !elem.style.top) {